 I entered my parent’s home on an ordinary Wednesday morning, expecting a typical greeting of hugs and well wishes.
 What I saw took me completely by surprise.

-Completely shocked and surprised by his response, my mind raced.
+Shocked by his response, my mind raced.
 What if mom was sitting in her chair when dad “saw” the aliens and began beating the chair?
 Why didn’t I know he had a baseball bat?
 How do I respond to this bizarre behavior?
-My poor dad was shaking from fright, yet he still tried to protect mom.
+My poor dad was shaking from fright, yet he still tried to protect Mom.